7 Practical Ways to Manage Political Anxiety and Stress

 Embrace positive affirmations to remind yourself that you’re doing the best you can.
 Phrases like “I can take this one step at a time” or “It’s okay to feel how I feel” can be grounding and calming.

-Frequently Asked Questions
+Frequently Asked Questions:

-1. What causes election stress and anxiety?
+1. What causes socio political stress and anxiety?

-Election stress is often caused by the feeling of uncertainty and the pressure of high-stakes outcomes.
+Political stress is often caused by the feeling of uncertainty and the pressure of high-stakes outcomes.
 Constant news exposure can add to these feelings.

 Politely change the subject or take a break from the conversation.
 It’s okay to prioritize your mental health.